Your Engagement Ring: Start Small, Upgrade Later

 For some people, a classic diamond solitaire engagement ring is the only way to go.
 If you’re on a budget, you may have to compromise on one of the 4Cs – color, cut, clarity, or carat.
 Look for a diamond with a smaller carat weight but the best cut and clarity for your budget.
 It’s better to have a smaller high-clarity stone than a large diamond that’s lower quality.

 One way to get a bigger look for less is to choose a ring with multiple smaller stones.
 Some rings feature small diamonds set closely together to create the appearance of a large stone.
+These rings are often called cluster rings.
 Other rings have a halo of smaller diamonds surrounding the center stone for even more sparkle.
 There are many options with both of these designs that are sure to suit your budget.

 Color is a popular trend in engagement rings.
 Some of the gemstones used in engagement rings include morganite, aquamarine, sapphire, and amethyst, among others.
 Some gemstones may be less expensive than a diamond, especially lab-created versions of certain stones.
 An engagement ring with a colorful center stone can be a beautiful way to add a personal touch to the ring.